isabelxklee/busy-paws/README.md

 * See a list of dogs that you've walked
 * Exit

+## Features

+* Models have `has_many`, `belongs_to` and `has_many through` associations
+* Global datetime conversion using conditional formatting and regex
+* Login method validates existing users in the database
+* Get and store user's input with TTY::Prompt

 ## Built With

 Here are some tools that I used to build Busy Paws: